Pranathireddyrajula/Retail-Sales-Forecasting/README.md

 * Built a **professional BI-style dashboard** with KPIs and charts.
 * Gained skills in **data visualization, business insight, and reporting**.

----

-## 📜 Documentation

-A detailed PDF explaining the methodology, tools, workflow, and how to showcase this project in CVs and scholarships is included:
-📄 `Retail_Sales_Forecasting_Project.pdf`

----

-## 🌐 Deployment (Optional)

-You can deploy the project online using [Streamlit Cloud](https://streamlit.io/cloud):

-1. Push this repo to GitHub.
-2. Connect Streamlit Cloud to your GitHub.
-3. Deploy `streamlit_app.py`.

 Your app will be live at:

 ```
 https://<your-username>-retail-forecasting.stre
 ```